 The electronically controlled combined ABS works in a way that optimally

 distributes braking force to the front and rear wheels.
-There is also a
+There is also a weight

-circulation-type ABS modulator that has been integrated with the brake ECU.
+modulator that has been integrated with the brake ECU.
 Total weight savings for

 the overall system is 2.9 lbs.
 (1.3 kg).
 On the latest Gold Wing, the combined

 ABS settings are linked with the riding modes to automatically adjust to braking

 characteristics ideal for the riding situation.

 Tires and Wheels

-The tires have been specifically designed for the all-new Gold Wing, with
+The tires have been specifically designed for the all-new Gold Wing, with the

-The front tire measures 130/70-18.
+tire measures 130/70-18.